A Guide to Dropshipping—Weighing the Pros and Cons

 3PLs already have the people, space, technology and retailer relationships in place to step up as a fulfillment liaison between suppliers and consumers.
 With this arrangement, suppliers typically pay the 3PL only for what they move, while capitalizing on the 3PL’s negotiated volume shipping rate, which can reduce shipping costs.

-On the upside, advantages to hiring a 3PL provider for dropshipping include bringing the supplier up to par with Amazon-like standards.
+On the upside, advantages to partnering with a 3PL for dropshipping include bringing the supplier up to par with Amazon-like standards.
 One example is positioning inventory in multiple locations.
 A supplier with just one warehouse on the west coast would not be able to offer today’s nearly standard two-day shipping nationwide from their single fulfillment center.
 However if they use a large 3PL with multiple warehouses around the country, they can provide two-day shipping to their customers.

 Small and medium sized suppliers may be able to leverage the transportation purchasing power of their 3PL.
 In the case of shipping costs with the shipping carriers, the supplier may be able to ship to the consignee pre-paid via their 3PL and pay a reduced rate that’s between the negotiated discount rate of the 3PL and the rate they would pay the shipping provider as a small volume shipper.